sprocketc/ember-justified-gallery/README.md

 The `justified-gallery` component supports all the available options of the jquery plugin.
 For more info check the [options-and-events documentation](https://miromannino.github.io/Justified-Gallery/options-and-events/).

+Every option is observable and can be changed after the initialization.

 ## Events

 The addon supports the onComplete event of the jquery plugin.
 Set the function or the action you want to execute after the gallery initialization.